quentingaeschlin/IPI-Protocol-Universal/fiscal-models/REVENUE_NEUTRAL.md

 $$\sum (Sales_{i} \times Price_{i} \times VAT_{standard}) = \sum (Sales_{i} \times Price_{i} \times VAT_{modulated(IPI)})$$

 ### Variable Adjustment (The Taxation Bins)
 Each government sets its own **Taxation Bins** to determine how aggressively the IPI affects the VAT rate.
-They can vary their bins and or thresholds at their own will.
+To manage tax revenue, government can either vary their bins or their thresholds at their own will.
 For example:

 **State A** applies those bins:
 |IPI threshold | VAT rate |